 Companies like WordPress, Google, IBM and many others rely on jQuery to provide a one of a kind web browsing experience to its own staff and of course the vast ocean of internet users. jQuery is also fully compliant with mobile devices, and has a separate jQuery Mobile library to take care of all things mobile.

 In terms of popularity, a developer recently published an interesting finding between the traffic stats of the sub-reddit r/React and r/Angular on Reddit — and both seem to be getting the same traffic volume each day now, which means that React has actually caught up with Angular in more ways than one.

 Socket’s gained a lots of momentum in the real-time developer community.
 With Socket you can enjoy a fully functional real-time communication between the client and the server.
-Socket is divided into two different parts — the first part is a client-library that runs from the browser, whereas the server-library is built on top of Node.js.
-Both libraries share a very similar API, and Socket is also event driven; much like Node.js is.
-With Socket you can implement real-time streaming of binary, instant messaging platforms, interactive document collaboration, real-time stats for your apps and projects (analytics), and so much more.
+The developers divided Socket into two different parts.
+They built the first part, which is the client-library, to run from the browser.
+Whereas, they built the second one, which is the server-library on top of Node.js.
+Both libraries share a very similar API, and they also made Socket event driven; much like Node.js is.
+With Socket, you can implement real-time streaming of binary, instant messaging platforms, and interactive document collaboration.
+You can also have real-time stats for your apps and projects (analytics), and so much more.